Occupational Therapy for School-Aged Children in Adelaide

 Telehealth, where appropriate

-Where helpful, therapists may collaborate with you, educators, and other professionals to support consistency across environments.
+Where helpful, your therapist can collaborate with educators and other professionals to support consistency across school and home environments.

 The Everyday Skills That Shape School And Home Life